Table of Contents

 Spinifex hopping mouse

 The spinifex hopping mouse (Notomys alexis) can be found throughout the arid zones of Central and Western Australia.
 As their name suggests, these shy mice make their homes in the spinifex grass-covered sand flats and dunes of the desert.
-They can grow to about 7 centimeters in length and weigh just 32 grams as an adult.
+They can grow to about seven centimeters in length and weigh just 32 grams as an adult.
 Their hind legs and feet are greatly elongated to help propel them forward, and they are usually seen at night, bounding across the open desert with their tufted tails extended for balance, almost like mini kangaroos!

 With their omnivorous diet, they munch on a variety of seeds, roots, and invertebrates.
-Interestingly, their population tends to fluctuate depending on rainfall.
+Interestingly, their population fluctuates depending on rainfall.
 After a rainy spell, their numbers tend to explode.
 These mice have even been known to migrate up to 15 kilometers towards rain!
 And if the weather gets too hot, they have an unusual trick: these hopping mice can raise their body temperature so that their surroundings feel cooler!

 The dingo (Canis lupus dingo) is perhaps Australia’s most contentious land animal.
 Closely related to dogs, this pack-forming, free-roaming canine has long held a mixed reputation.
 Some consider the animal a beloved icon, recognized as one of Australia’s most identifiable native species alongside other icons like the kangaroo and koala.
 Others are quick to dismiss the dingo as nothing more than a wild dog and a territorial pest.
 Indeed, dingoes are opportunistic carnivores and have been known to hunt domestic animals and attack livestock, making them unpopular with farmers.